 The review model of the Plainsman pairs a concert-size 12-fret 00 body with a long-scale neck, 25.4 inches.
 Aficionados of vintage instruments will appreciate that the guitar, like most Big Hollows, has an advanced X-braced soundboard of Adirondack spruce.
 It’s the wood—known for its lightness and sonic power—that was used in the construction of most prewar Martins and Gibsons, but which is now much rarer, mainly because supply is limited.

-I remove the Plainsman Double 0 from its Hiscox molded case and I’m struck by its lightness—about 4 pounds—and luxuriousness.
+I remove the Plainsman Double 0 from its Hiscox molded case and I’m struck by its lightness—about four pounds—and luxuriousness.
 The carefully applied oil-varnish finish looks and feels elegant.
 Frost initially used the oil-varnish finish for health reasons, as it’s much less toxic to work with than nitrocellulose lacquer, but he’s come to favor its cosmetic attributes—it is softer and more durable than nitro—as well as its musical benefits.
 He says it tames the harsh trebles of new guitars.